- Latin America

 Western tack is used, South American style US-cavalry saddles with sheepskins provided.
 If you prefer to ride in English saddles, this may be possible but it must be requested in advance.

 Below are the set dates.
-Additional dates may be possible for groups of 2 or more (not April, May or mid-October to mid-November).
+Additional dates may be possible for groups of 4 or more.
 Please enquire for details.